 n addition to creating new and unique foliage colors and patterns, plant breeders have been creating varieties with other improved attributes like larger and more floriferous blooms.
 Because of this, you can now find a rainbow of coralbells that boast masses of flowers as well!

 Coralbells Care Must-Knows

 Varieties that offer showy blooms as well as fancy foliage are much appreciated by hummingbirds.
 In order to keep these blooms going even longer, make sure to deadhead spent blooms.
 This may encourage the plants to produce a second wave of blooms.
 Some varieties will also sporadically bloom throughout the growing season.
-Blossoms of coralbells also make great, long-lasting cut flowers!
+Blossoms of coralbells even make long-lasting cut flowers!

 More Varieties of Coralbells

-Heuchera 'Amber Waves' has 8-inch mounds of exciting wavy-edge leaves that are salmon pink when young but mature to rusty gold with lavender overtones.
+Heuchera 'Amber Waves' has 8-inch mounds of wavy-edge leaves that are salmon pink when young but mature to rusty gold with lavender overtones.
 In spring it produces loose spires of small pink flowers.
 Zones 4-9

 Heuchera 'Dolce Blackcurrant' offers rich purple leaves with splashes of silver.
 It grows 16 inches tall and 20 inches wide.
 Zones 4-9

-Heuchera 'Dolce Creme Brulee' offers lovely bronzy foliage from spring to fall.
+Heuchera 'Dolce Creme Brulee' offers bronzy foliage from spring to fall.
 It grows 16 inches tall and 24 inches wide.
 Zones 4-9

 Heuchera 'Dolce Key Lime Pie' features lime-green foliage from spring to fall and clusters of pink flowers in spring.
 It grows 16 inches tall and 14 inches wide.
 Zones 4-9